• Facebook

 Search Group Data in Cache with SQL Query [Deprecated]

-NCache provides object queries through which you use criteria given in a query to search result sets.
+NCache provides object queries through which you can use criteria given in a query to search result sets.
 To retrieve the data according to your specified criteria, NCache provides you with an extension of SQL.
 A special keyword $Group$ is used to specify that the condition under consideration uses group.
 A query with the searching criteria is executed using ExecuteReader.
 The ExecuteReader processes the query on the server-side and then sends the result in chunks (as a dictionary containing keys and values) to the client in the tabular form to the ICacheReader type of instance.

 Prerequisites